snowman07/personal-portfolio/README.md

+> NOTE: This repo is made primarily for the domain `arrdomingo.tech`.
+The said domain was purchased in [tech domains](https://get.tech/) and did some tweaks here on github pages.
+See tutorials on how to setup such thing in "Helpful References" below.
+This repo is originally from snowman07.github.io/arrpogi
+>

 # `This is my personal portfolio`

 This is a static, responsive, mobile-first approach personal website where I can showcase my academic projects and skills.
 Also in this website is my IT experience and my profile (including educational background).